pySTEPS/ERAD-nowcasting-course-2022/hands-on-session-users/exercises/exercise_02_input_data.md

 ## Read the example dataset

-From the datasets downloaded in the [previous exercise](https://github.com/pySTEPS/ERAD-nowcasting-course-2022/blob/main/hands-on-session-users/exercises/exercise_01_colab_setup.md), pick the "fmi" and "mch" datasets that have been tested to work with this exercise.
+From the datasets downloaded in the [previous exercise](https://github.com/pySTEPS/ERAD-nowcasting-course-2022/blob/main/hands-on-session-users/exercises/exercise_01_colab_setup.md), pick either the "fmi" or "mch" dataset that have been tested to work with this exercise.
 You can use [pysteps.datasets.load_dataset](https://pysteps.readthedocs.io/en/stable/generated/pysteps.datasets.load_dataset.html#pysteps.datasets.load_dataset) for this purpose.
 For the mch data, choose the time period between 2015-05-15 15:50-16:50 UTC.
 For fmi, choose 2016-09-28 14:45-15:50 UTC.
 Use pysteps functions to read the time series into a numpy array and examine the metadata.

 ## Visualize the data